Geertruida Wijsmuller-Meijer: After World War II

 After the war, Wijsmuller traced displaced children in Germany, as member number 1 from the KVV and as a UNRRA (a precursor of the UN) employee.
 This was followed by the organisation of trips to England, Switzerland and Denmark of malnourished children from the Netherlands.
 From 1945 until 1966, she was a member of the Amsterdam city council for the liberal party (VVD).
 She was involved in social work and many social projects in the Netherlands and abroad.

 Soon, she was on about 12 boards and committees.
 She was involved in the creation of workplaces for the disabled in Amsterdam and the founding of a hospital in Suriname.
 In 1957, she was a founder and board member of the Anne Frank House.
 She remained a board member until 1975.
 As a director and board member she had the Amsterdam sanatorium "Beatrix" converted into a general hospital.
 Abortion and gender-related operations were offered there.

 Most of the Jewish children found that their parents did not survive the Shoah, but some were reunited with their families.
 Until her death Wijsmuller kept in touch with children she saved, from Enkhuizen to England and Israel.

 Joop Wijsmuller died on December 31, 1964.
 Cietje Hackman lived with Wijsmuller until her death on August 30, 1978.
 Wijsmuller left her body for scientific research.

 In an advertisement after her death, she was described as the "Mother of 1001 children, who made her job of saving Jewish children".

 Memories of Wijsmuller

-Wijsmuller has been described and remembered as an impressive personality, a woman with a powerful voice who radiated warmth and energy.
-She was a resolute, practical woman with a big heart for children.
-Very cheeky but never rude.
-She was able to convince people, even overwhelm them with her boldness.
-She could improvise in challenging situations and negotiate and bribe whenever necessary.
-She had a talent for networking and organising.
+Wijsmuller has been described and remembered as having an impressive personality and a powerful voice.
+She was energetic and practical.
+Cheeky but never rude.
+She could improvise and negotiate.
 It was her preference to work on her own, as she considered that safer.
 Wijsmuller never accepted money for her work.

 In the months and years following the outbreak of the war she never ceased to go wherever work needs to be done.

 In the postwar years she was also characterized as a headstrong and dominant woman, and, looking back, like an adventurer.
 In Amsterdam, she was nicknamed both "tante Truus/Auntie Truus" and "stoomwals/steamroller".